lschierer/HP_Stuff/content/Harrypedia/people/McGonagall/Minerva/index.md

 [Hagrid]: <{{< relref "Rubeus" >}}>

-The only possible saving explanations for the detention are either that McGonagall had no choice, that [Dumbledore][AD1] in fact set it up and she was the messenger, or that she was in some way unaware of [Hagrid]'s plans.
+The only possible saving explanations for the detention are either that McGonagall had no choice, that [Dumbledore][] in fact set it up and she was the messenger, or that she was in some way unaware of [Hagrid]'s plans.
 If the former, I am disappointed that she continues to work for a man who would put students in his care in that situation.
 If the latter, I'm disappointed that she is that naive.
+Either way, the punishment makes a mockery of the curfew they are being punished for breaking.
+Perhaps one would try to say that they are being taught that it is dangerous to be out after hours, but all I suspect [Malfoy][Draco] learned was that the *Forest* was dangerous, not the *curfew violation*.
+If that was the intent, it was entirely too subtle for eleven year olds.

 The next is less clear cut.
 I have trouble believing that everyone wearing the "Support Cedric" badges was so sneaky that McGonagall never saw the "Potter Stinks" version of them.
 The badges should have been confiscated, and it really would have only taken any responsible teacher (that is to day, not [Snape][]) seeing the change once to know that they all did it and they all needed to go.
-Again, it is possible that [Dumbledore][AD1] tied her hands.
+Again, it is possible that [Dumbledore][] tied her hands.
 If so, it says something less than positive about her that she allowed him to do so.

 I have mixed feelings about her initial treatment when she is notified that